KristiGourlay/DocLaw/README.md

 # Legal Citations and Graph Theory

-I was able to use regex to extract citations information.
-The cases that each case rely upon were placed in a column: 'citations'.
+I was able to use regex to extract citation information.
+The cases that each case relied upon were placed in a column: 'citations'.
 These would then be used for graph theory in the notebook 'citation_graphs', to create a directed graph, linking legal cases. *Still in progress*

 # Corpus Specific Words (Legalese)